Which Wellness Core Six Recipes Get

-Wellness Core Six Free Range Lamb and Chickpeas was selected to represent the other products in the line for detailed recipe and nutrient analysis.
+Wellness Core Six Sustainably Sourced Salmon and Chickpeas Small Breed was selected to represent the other products in the line for detailed recipe and nutrient analysis.

 Wellness Core Six Sustainably Sourced Salmon and Chickpeas Small Breed

 Dry Dog Food

 Estimated Dry Matter Nutrient Content

-Ingredients: Lamb, lamb meal, peas, chickpeas, pea protein, canola oil (preserved with mixed tocopherols), tomato pomace, ground flaxseed, natural lamb flavor, vitamins (vitamin E supplement, calcium carbonate, niacin, vitamin A supplement, thiamine mononitrate, d-calcium pantothenate, pyridoxine hydrochloride, riboflavin, biotin, vitamin D3 supplement, vitamin B12 supplement, folic acid, ascorbic acid [vitamin C]), taurine, choline chloride, minerals (zinc proteinate, zinc sulfate, iron proteinate, ferrous sulfate, copper sulfate, copper proteinate, manganese proteinate, manganese sulfate, sodium selenite, calcium iodate), mixed tocopherols added to preserve freshness, dried Lactobacillus plantarum fermentation product, dried Enterococcus faecium fermentation product, dried Lactobacillus casei fermentation product, dried Lactobacillus acidophilus fermentation product, rosemary extract, green tea extract, spearmint extract
+Ingredients: Salmon, salmon meal, chickpeas, peas, pea protein, canola oil (preserved with mixed tocopherols), tomato pomace, ground flaxseed, calcium carbonate, natural fish flavor, vitamins (vitamin E supplement, niacin, vitamin A supplement, thiamine mononitrate, d-calcium pantothenate, pyridoxine hydrochloride, riboflavin, biotin, vitamin D3 supplement, vitamin B12 supplement, folic acid, ascorbic acid [vitamin C]), choline chloride, minerals (zinc proteinate, zinc sulfate, iron proteinate, ferrous sulfate, copper sulfate, copper proteinate, manganese proteinate, manganese sulfate, sodium selenite, calcium iodate), taurine, mixed tocopherols added to preserve freshness, dried Lactobacillus plantarum fermentation product, dried Enterococcus faecium fermentation product, dried Lactobacillus casei fermentation product, dried Lactobacillus acidophilus fermentation product, rosemary extract, green tea extract, spearmint extract

 Fiber (estimated dry matter content) = 6.7%